jsdevel/bash-bootstrap/README.md

 The bootstrapping allows ways for you to customize your environment.
 See customizing below.

+Out of the box, you'll have the following vim plugins configured:
+1. snipmate
+2. syntastic
+3. nerdtree

 ##Installing
 Prior to installing bash-bootstrap, vim and git need to be available in your $PATH.